-- 4 What is WALK! with Aegis Therapies 2020?
+- 4 What is WALK! with Aegis Therapies 2021?

 - 5 Activities to Support the Multiple Dimensions of Wellness

 - 6 Schedule

 - 7 Get the Word Out

 - 8 Talking Points for Executive Directors

 - 10 Media Outreach

 - 13 Physical Dimension: Alternative Seated Activities

 - 15 Activity Cards

 - 21 Sample Calendar

 - 22 WALK! with Aegis Therapies Activity Guide

 - 23 Name That Animal

 - 24 Name That Animal Answer Key

 - 25 Physical Activity and Health Facts

 - 26 Trivia

 - 29 Trivia Answer Key

 - 33 Anagrams

 - 36 Sudoku

 - 40 Progressive Muscle Contraction for Relaxation

 - 44 Self-Massage Exercises for Stress Relief

 - 45 Deep Breathing Exercises for Meditation

 - 47 Name the Occupation

 - 48 Favorite Activity

 - 51 Resources

 - 52 Participation Roster

 - 54 Certificate of Participation

 - 56 WALK! with Aegis Flier

 WHAT IS WALK!
-WITH AEGIS THERAPIES 2020?
+WITH AEGIS THERAPIES 2021?

-Year 12 of WALK! with Aegis is a special version, with this week-long celebration of health and wellness converting to a virtual-friendly event.
+Year 13 of WALK! with Aegis is once again a special version, with this week-long celebration of health and wellness supporting virtual-friendly events.
 Just as in year's past, this event, held at hundreds of locations and various settings across the country, focuses on Aegis' seven identified dimensions of wellness using a series customizable plans and activities to accommodate all participant levels and locations.

-This year's WALK! events ARE a little different, however, as we continue to make modifications to support the need for virtual and distanced activities.
-With the current Public Health Emergency in mind, Aegis

-Therapies and EngerG by Aegis have tailored this year's WALK! activities to be flexible, depending on each individual or location's COVID-19 policies and procedures.
+This year's WALK! events are designed to continue to support the need for virtual and distanced activities while helping support connection, wellness and most importantly active aging.
+With the current Public Health Emergency in mind, Aegis Therapies and EngerG by Aegis have designed 2021's WALK! activities to be flexible, and allow each participant or participating location to design their event in a way that best supports and follows all applicable infection control policies and procedures.

 - · Physical

 - · Intellectual

-- · Occupational
+- Occupational

-- Emotional
+- · Emotional

-- Environmental
+- · Environmental

 - · Social

-- · Spiritual
+- Spiritual